Sign Up Free

 DeFi lending is the largest category by value locked, accounting for roughly 38% of all DeFi TVL.
 Protocols like Aave and Compound run entire lending markets through smart contracts.
 Aave alone crossed $1 trillion in cumulative loans processed in early 2026, a milestone that places its throughput alongside mid-tier traditional banks.

-Here's what actually happens when you participate.
+Here is what actually happens when you participate.
 As a lender, you deposit tokens (say, USDC) into a lending pool managed by a smart contract.
 Your deposit joins a pool of the same asset contributed by other lenders.
 In return, you receive an interest-bearing token (Aave calls these "aTokens") that represents your share of the pool and automatically accrues interest in your wallet.

 Borrowers draw from this pool, but they can't just take tokens and leave.
 Every loan is overcollateralized, meaning the borrower must deposit collateral worth more than the loan.
 If you want to borrow $1,000 in USDC, you might need to deposit $1,500 worth of ETH as collateral.
 The smart contract enforces this ratio automatically.

 The critical dependency most users overlook is the oracle.
 The smart contract needs to know the current market price of the borrower's collateral at all times.
 If ETH drops in value and the borrower's collateral-to-loan ratio falls below the liquidation threshold (typically around 80-85% loan-to-value), the smart contract automatically sells enough collateral to cover the loan.
-This liquidation happens instantly, with no warning, and it's triggered entirely by the price the oracle reports.
+This liquidation happens instantly, with no warning, and it is triggered entirely by the price the oracle reports.
 Understanding how oracles work and where they can fail is essential context for anyone lending or borrowing in DeFi.

 Swapping: How a DEX Prices Your Trade